sst/guide/_chapters/setup-ssl.md

 date: 2017-02-11 00:00:00
 ---

-Now that our app is being served through our domain let's add a layer of security to it by switching to HTTPS.
+Now that our app is being served through our domain, let's add a layer of security to it by switching to HTTPS.
 AWS makes this fairly easy to do, thanks to Certificate Manager.

 ### Request a Certificate

-Select Certificate Manager from the list of services in your [AWS Console](https://console.aws.amazon.com).
+Select **Certificate Manager** from the list of services in your [AWS Console](https://console.aws.amazon.com).

 ![Select Certificate Manager service screenshot]({{ site.url }}/assets/select-certificate-manager-service.png)

-Hit **Request a certificate** from the top and type in the name of our domain and hit **Add another name to this certificate** and add our www version of our domain as well.
+Hit **Request a certificate** from the top and type in the name of our domain.
+Hit **Add another name to this certificate** and add our www version of our domain as well.
 Hit **Review and request** once you are done.

 ![Add domain names to certificate screenshot]({{ site.url }}/assets/add-domain-names-to-certificate.png)